I feel like there’s pulsating goo bubbling behind my forehead.

 by Olivia Walters

-Waking up without an outline of where the day is headed is a freelance writer’s worst enemy.
+Waking up without an outline is a freelance writer’s worst enemy.

 For two days I got knocked off my schedule.
 That feeling crept back into my gut.
 My bed swallowed my legs and food tasted like nothing.